-Though I’d lived in California for 10 years, I’d never once visited Yosemite.
+Though I’d lived in California for 10 years, I had never visited Yosemite.
 Once we drove thru Tunnel View, I was hooked!
 This year Dan and I set a goal to hike Half Dome!

-Permits are required for the hike and the window to apply is only open for one month a year.
+How to prepare for Half Dome hike starts with a permit.
+They are required for the hike and the window to apply is only open for one month during the year.

 In the picture above see the line that looks likes ants climbing the mountain?
 Those are not ants, but people using cables that assist in the final ascent to the summit.
 Dan has hiked Half Dome and to the top of Mount Whitney!

 Dan knows his stuff!
 He is going to make sure we are well trained!